afrasiyabhaider/epos/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within ultimate POS, please send an e-mail to support at thewebfosters@gmail.com.
+If you discover a security vulnerability within e POS, please send an e-mail to support at landustemba@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License